rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-dotnet.md

   * When the Client starts up, it creates an anonymous exclusive callback queue.
   * For an RPC request, the Client sends a message with two properties:
-    `replyTo`, which is set to the callback queue and `correlationId`, which is set to a unique value for every request.
+    `ReplyTo`, which is set to the callback queue and `CorrelationId`, which is set to a unique value for every request.
   * The request is sent to an `rpc_queue` queue.
   * The RPC worker (aka: server) is waiting for requests on that queue.
-    When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `replyTo` field.
+    When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `ReplyTo` property.
   * The client waits for data on the callback queue.
-When a message appears, it checks the `correlationId` property.
+When a message appears, it checks the `CorrelationId` property.
 If it matches the value from the request it returns the response to the application.